chutter/PhyloProcessR/README.md

 # Installation of R package

 PHYLOCAP is an R package that has been tested on R version 3.5 or greater.

-PHYLOCAP depends on one R package currently:
-  - data.table (>=1.12)

-PHYLOCAP has two additional R package imports (i.e. you need them installed, but not loaded  with library():
-  - ape (>= 5.0)
-  - stringr (>= 1.4)

-And to install PHYLOCAP, you can use the R package devtools.
+To install PHYLOCAP, you can use the R package devtools.
 Here are step-by-step instructions for installation:

 1) Install devtools by typing in your R console: install.packages("devtools")